Concerts at the Creek

 - YES Blankets – over half of the seating in the amphitheater is grass seating.
-Please bring a blanket!
-(NOTE: Carrie Newcomer concert on July 22 is on the patio and will have chairs provided for all attendees!)
+Please bring a blanket or purchase an ICNC stadium blanket from the Creekside Shop!

 - YES Point and click film and digital cameras (No detachable lenses, please)

 - YES Sunblock

 - YES Bug spray